aambrioso1/Linux_Deployment/README.md

 I will use the repository to deploy some simple apps.
 Ultimately, I would like to deploy the Lektor static CMS for a personal blog as well as any other apps I am developing.

+Everything is worked out up to the creation of the NGINX file.